nzmpi/NFT-game-robots/README.md

 - Players can only mint 1 robot per address!
 But they can sell and buy robots using [the Robot market](https://github.com/nzmpi/NFT-game-robots/blob/main/RobotMarket.sol) or initialize an auction and bid on it.

 - Players can create an arena and fight with other players.
-The winner gets the 'Fighting Fee' and additional new minted 'Reward Tokens'.
+The winner gets two 'Fighting Fees' and additional new minted 'Reward Tokens'.

 ## Contracts